Peterson Academy: Original impetus, vision, founding

-The Peterson Academy was founded by psychologist Jordan Peterson and his daughter Mikhaila Fuller, with the latter becoming the CEO.
+Peterson Academy was founded by psychologist Jordan Peterson and his daughter Mikhaila Fuller, with the latter becoming the CEO.
 They announced its creation in 2023, and initially invested 3 million US dollars into the venture.

 Jordan Peterson is a Canadian clinical psychologist and a former assistant professor at Harvard University and a professor emeritus at the University of Toronto.
 He gained international prominence in the late 2010s through his critiques of political correctness, identity politics, and compelled speech.
 He was initially known in academic circles for his work on personality and belief systems.
 He later gained wider recognition after publicly opposing aspects of Canadian legislation related to gender identity, which he argued undermined free speech and free thought.
 In interviews and writings Peterson presents a worldview that emphasizes individual responsibility, traditional values, and the psychological significance of myth and order.
 His ideas have attracted a large audience and sparked both support and controversy in public discourse.
 Peterson had previously launched several other online ventures, including the Self Authoring Suite (a guided writing and goal-setting program), and Thinkspot (a subscription-based social media platform for long-form content).

 Peterson saw traditional universities, particularly Ivy League institutions, as "succumbing to far-left ideology," and ultimately "not being salvageable."
 As a consequence of these concerns, he sought to create a new institution that would offer an alternative educational environment for students.
-He launched the Peterson Academy as an online platform that, while not accredited or formally a university, is described by Peterson as fulfilling the role of one—providing what he calls a true education free from political agendas and taught by "the best university professors in the world."
+He launched Peterson Academy as an online platform that, while not accredited or formally a university, is described by Peterson as fulfilling the role of one—providing what he calls a true education free from political agendas and taught by "the best university professors in the world."
 The goal was to deliver a bachelor’s-level equivalent education, exposing students to major ideas and debates outside what Peterson characterized as the restrictive climate of contemporary academia.
 And he aimed to accomplish this at a fraction of the cost of a traditional degree.

 A few months prior to opening for enrollment, an early version of the website described the project as "an online universal education platform devoid of ideology.
 It hosts the world’s best lecturers, incorporates social interaction, and provides testing.
 Peterson Academy is drastically reducing the cost of a bachelor’s degree and focuses on teaching students how to think, not what to think."